 Tumor characteristics predict which patients are likely to benefit from specific types of therapy.
-Tumors that are positive for the HER2 receptor should receive a HER2 directed agent, such trastuzumab.
-Women with estrogen-receptor-positive or progesterone-receptor-positive cancers benefit from endocrine therapy, such as tamoxifen and/or aromatase inhibitors such as exemestane or anastrozole.
+Tumors that are positive for the HER2 receptor should receive a HER2-directed agent, such trastuzumab.
+Women with estrogen-receptor-positive or progesterone-receptor-positive cancers benefit from hormonal therapy, such as tamoxifen and/or aromatase inhibitors such as exemestane or anastrozole.
 Conversely, women who are receptor-negative may benefit from adjuvant chemotherapy, particularly if they are under 50 years or premenopausal.
 Hormonal therapy or chemotherapy is often used in the treatment of recurrent or systemic disease.
 Genetic tests may also help identify those who are most likely to benefit from certain treatments.

 It is not yet clear whether these associations reflect the effect of meat-based diets on hormone concentrations, the presence of carcinogens (e.g., heterocyclic amines, polycyclic aromatic hydrocarbons), or other factors.
 Conversely, plant-derived foods appear to reduce breast cancer risk (see below).

-Consumption of legumes (including soy products) that are high in isoflavones and lignans is also associated with lower risk for breast cancer, an effect that is greater if intake of these foods begins before or during adolescence.
+Consuming soy products.
+Consumption of legumes, particularly soy products, that are high in isoflavones and lignans is also associated with lower risk for breast cancer, an effect that is greater if soy foods are consumed in abundance during adolescence.
 A meta-analysis of soy intake and breast cancer risk found a roughly 35% lower risk for ER+/PR+ cancers and a roughly 40% lower risk for ER-/PR- types, as well as significant decreases in breast cancer recurrence and mortality in high versus low soy consumers.
-These effects have been attributed in part to inhibition of vascular endothelial growth factor (VEGF), proapoptotic effects, inhibition of tyrosine kinase, induction of tumor suppressor proteins, and down-regulation of HER2, among other mechanisms.
-Further evidence of the benefits of legumes was noted in the Nurses’ Health Study II, in which eating beans or lentils twice per week was associated with a 25% lower risk, compared with consuming those foods less than once per month.
-More recently, higher intakes of plant protein and nuts during adolescence have been associated with significantly lower breast cancer risk during adulthood when compared with lower intakes.
+These effects have been attributed in part to inhibition of vascular endothelial growth factor (VEGF), pro-apoptotic effects, inhibition of tyrosine kinase, induction of tumor suppressor proteins, and down-regulation of HER2, among other mechanisms.
+These findings are particularly important given the popular myth that soy products may increase breast cancer risk; evidence strongly suggests a significant preventive effect.
+In this regard, it is noteworthy that, in contrast to estradiol which binds to both estrogen receptor-α and estrogen receptor-β, soy isoflavones have greater affinity for estrogen receptor-β.

 Nutrition and Breast Cancer Survival

 Higher intake of soy-containing foods.
 Women previously diagnosed with breast cancer who then consume higher amounts of soy-based foods have significantly lower risk for both disease recurrence and mortality.

 Fruits and vegetables.
-A secondary analysis of 3,080 breast cancer survivors enrolled in the Women’s Healthy Eating and Living (WHEL) study found a 30% reduction in mortality risk in women consuming the most vegetables compared to those eating the fewest.
+A secondary analysis of 3,080 breast cancer survivors enrolled in the Women’s Healthy Eating and Living (WHEL) study found a 30% reduction in mortality risk in women consuming the most vegetables compared with those eating the fewest.
 In women taking tamoxifen, the mortality risk was roughly 45% lower in the high vegetable group, and mortality risk was lowest (~ 50% reduction) in women who consumed higher amounts of cruciferous vegetables in addition to taking tamoxifen.

 A meta-analysis of prospective studies involving nearly 18,000 women found that both dietary and supplementary vitamin C intake were significantly associated with lower total and breast cancer-specific mortality.
-In a prospective study of roughly 7,300 women, those with the highest versus lowest dietary folate intake had a roughly 25% lower mortality risk.
+In a meta-analysis of prospective studies including roughly 7,300 women, those with the highest versus lowest dietary folate intake had a 26% lower risk of all-cause mortality.
+A 21% lower risk of breast cancer-specific mortality was also seen in those with the highest dietary folate, but this did not reach statistical significance.
 Meta-analyses of the association between vitamin D and breast cancer survival have reported that higher concentrations of 25(OH)D were associated with improved survival.

 What to Tell the Family